-Once you successful pry opens the fruit, it is time to put your taste bud to the test.
-Depending on the variety, you may come across golden colored or slightly yellowish chunks of flesh.
-The texture of the flesh may come across as custardy and foamy, ‘dry’ and firm or ‘wet’ and creamy.
-Durian lovers usually seek for a silky smooth and creamy finish, which makes the fruit an addictive treat.
-As for the taste, different varieties of the fruit possess different flavor profile.
-The sweeter variety is surely a hit, but some durian lovers actually prefer if the fruit carries a bitter-sweet tasting flesh.
+The sweeter variety is surely a hit, but some durian lovers prefer if the fruit carries a bitter-sweet tasting flesh.
 One account made by naturalist Alfred Russel Wallace in his Malay Archipelago in 1869, described durian as “A rich butter-like custard highly flavored with almonds gives the best general idea of it, but intermingled with it, come wafts of flavor that call to remind cream-cheese, onion-sauce, brown sherry, and other incongruities… To eat durians is a new sensation, worth a voyage to the east to experience.”

 Demand and Supply

-- Durian tree is a tropical fruit crop that grows in well-drained, deep sandy soil or clay soil with a high organic matter with slightly acidic nature between PH5.5 -5.6
+- Durian tree is a tropical fruit crop that grows in well-drained, deep sandy soil or clay soil with a high organic matter with a slightly acidic nature between PH5.5 -5.6.

-- The optimum conditions to facilitate the growth of durian plantation are – temperatures between 25-35 degree Celcius, relative humidity of 80% and an annual rainfall of 1,500 -2,000mm, which is well distributed throughout the year
+- The optimum conditions to facilitate the growth of durian plantation are – temperatures between 25-35 degrees Celcius, relative humidity of 80%, and an annual rainfall of 1,500 -2,000mm, which is well distributed throughout the year.

-- Durian flesh is rich in carbohydrate, proteins, vitamins (Thiamine, Riboflavin, and Vitamins A and C), and minerals (Calcium, Phosphorus, Potassium, and Iron)
+- Durian flesh is rich in carbohydrates, proteins, vitamins (Thiamine, Riboflavin, and Vitamins A and C), and minerals (Calcium, Phosphorus, Potassium, and Iron).